 Traveling to Thailand in winter is ideal as the monsoon rain moves out and drier, pleasant weather returns.
-But better weather certainly draws bigger crowds -- the busy season spins up for Thailand in winter and continues until the heat becomes nearly unbearable in late spring./p>
+But better weather certainly draws bigger crowds.
+The busy season ramps up for Thailand in winter and continues until the heat becomes nearly unbearable in late spring.

 The Busy Season in Thailand

-Although Thailand is usually so busy with tourism that trends are becoming more blurred year after year, the high season begins to wind up in November.
+Thailand is becoming a tourist destination year-round so trends are becoming more blurred each year.
+In general, the high season begins to wind up in November.
 Popular destinations get busier as winter in Thailand proceeds.
-Cold weather in Western countries brings more people searching for sun in the beautiful Thai islands.

 Christmas is a busy time in Thailand, but even more travelers turn up in January and February after holiday celebrations at home are finished.

-Not really.
-Nighttime temperatures in places such as Pai in the mountains of Northern Thailand can feel a bit chilly after hot afternoons, but temperatures never really dip below the mid 60s Fahrenheit.
-A light cover-up or thin jacket will suffice; you’ll want one anyway for the freezing temperatures on buses due to the drivers’ overuse of air conditioning!
+Nighttime temperatures in places such as Pai in the mountains of Northern Thailand can feel a bit chilly after hot afternoons, but temperatures never really dip below the mid-60s Fahrenheit.
+A light cover-up or thin jacket will suffice; you’ll want one anyway for the freezing temperatures on buses due to the drivers’ overuse of air conditioning.